Aakash2003jain/CallCenterAI/README.md

 ## Description

 In this project, we develop a machine learning model capable of classifying call center audio recordings into predefined categories.
-The model is built using BERT-based architecture for handling textual data extracted from audio, and it is trained and fine-tuned for optimal performance.
+The model is built using a BERT-based architecture for handling textual data extracted from audio, and it is trained and fine-tuned for optimal performance.

 ## Installation